-How Much To Tip Your Hairdresser: A Quick Reference Guide
+How Much To Tip Your Hairdresser in 2022

 Tipping is common etiquette, and you should know how much to tip a hairstylist since it will save you awkwardness and calculations while you’re getting your hair done.

-This article will outline the basic hairstyling etiquette and tips on how much you should tip your stylist.
+This article outlines basic hairstyling etiquette and suggestions on how much you should tip your stylist.

 Why Should You Tip Hairdressers?

-By tipping a service provider, you show them your appreciation and strengthen your relationship with them.
+By tipping a service provider, you show them your appreciation, strengthen your relationship with them and ensure that they are able to continue providing you with excellent service.
 However, most people aren’t familiar with the proper tipping rate for hairstylists.
 If you’re sometimes uncertain what to tip your hairstylist, this guide is for you!

-The short answer is 10% to 20%.
-If their service was reasonable, leave a 10% tip, but if it was above average, make it 15%.
+The short answer is 15% to 20% or more.
+If their service was reasonable, leave a 15% tip.
+If their service was above average, leave a tip of 20% or more.

 If you have your phone with you, it’s pretty easy to calculate the tip.
 For example, if you want to tip 20%, divide 20 by 100 and multiply it by your total bill.
 That should give you the amount you need to tip.